 If a course cannot be taught or a bargaining unit task performed through a supplemental assignment, the University shall make adjunct appointments from among individuals registered on the departmental or school's list of qualified, potential adjuncts.
 This list shall be maintained by the Dean and shall be made available to school faculty upon request.
-Before a person is added to this list, the Dean will notify school faculty of the proposed addition, provide evidence of qualification for specified course(s) or task(s), and allow at least one week for comments and a voted recommendation by school faculty.
+Before a person is added to this list, the Dean will notify school faculty of the proposed addition, provide evidence of qualification for specified course(s) or task(s), and allow at least five (5) University days for comments and a voted recommendation by school faculty.
+The adjunct list shall be reviewed annually by the school faculty by March 31st of each year.
 In case of educational necessity a Dean may appoint an adjunct person not on the adjunct list but must follow steps for school faculty comment and discussion as soon as possible after the adjunct has been appointed.
-The adjunct list will be reviewed annually by the Academic Unit faculty by March 31st of each year.

 - 7.3.4 After considering the recommendation of the Academic Unit's faculty, a full-time employee of the University, whose initial appointment to the University was outside the bargaining unit, shall be considered a new appointment if appointed to a bargaining unit position.
-This appointment is not subject to Section 7.3.1. - 7.3.5 After considering the recommendation of the Academic Unit's faculty, a regular part-time, temporary, or term faculty member may be appointed to a full-time position, for which they are qualified, without application of Section 7.3.1. - 7.3.6 Full-time faculty who are offered another full-time faculty appointment at LSSU will retain their time credited toward tenure and their rank.
-There will be no change in their required time for securing tenure.

-7.4 Letter of Appointment and Reappointment

-7.4.1 Faculty Appointments
+This appointment is not subject to Section 7.3.1. - 7.3.5 After considering the recommendation of the Academic Unit's faculty, a regular parttime, temporary, or term faculty member may be appointed to a full-time position, for which they are qualified, without application of Section 7.3.1. - 7.3.6 Full-time faculty who are offered another full-time faculty appointment at LSSU will retain their time credited toward tenure and their rank.
+There will be no change in their required time for securing tenure. - 7.4 Letters of Appointment and Reappointment - 7.4.1 Faculty Appointments